JulianWohlleber/PJ1_GrowingLines/Readme.md

 	  OLDy4 = y4;
 	  }

-My 2D solution was done now, and as you would eventually now spaculate, I took the opportunity to built a 3D Version.
+My 2D solution was now done, and as you would eventually now spaculate, I took the opportunity to built a 3D Version.
 In the threedimensional solution decreased the lines to 1 single line, after I recognized, that 4 lines would be way to much to differenciate because the third dimension gave the construct a pretty high amount of visual complexity compared to the erlier version.
-For an improved clarity I developed a kind of 3rd-dimension color: As the line moves in the 3rd dimension, the color gets warmer (nearer) and colder (further).
+For an improved visual clarity I developed a kind of 3rd-dimension color: As the line moves in the z-dimension, the color gets warmer (nearer) and colder (further).
 The color scheme ranges from dark blue to red.

 **the final 3D Version:**